vindarel/cl-ansi-term/README.md

 (ql:quickload "cl-ansi-term")
 ```

+Then you can use the `term` nickname.

 ## Documentation

-See contents of the directory `doc`.
-Documentation is also available online:
+See the `doc` directory.
+The documentation is also available online:

 https://vindarel.github.io/cl-ansi-term

 ## License

 Copyright © 2015–2018 Mark Karpov
+Copyright © 2018–2020 Vindarel

 Distributed under GNU GPL, version 3.